cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

      collector, who combines them to obtain the aggregate result.

-  The difficult part of this system is ensuring that the servers hold shares of a valid input, e.g., the input is an integer in a specific range.
+  The difficult part of this system is ensuring that the servers hold shares of a valid, aggregatable value, e.g., the measurement is an integer in a specific range.
 Thus Prio specifies a multi-party protocol for accomplishing this task.

   In {{prio3}} we describe Prio3, a VDAF that follows the same overall framework as the original Prio protocol, but incorporates techniques introduced in